Welcome to the webpage of Eleni Gourgou and Gourgou Group!

 We seek to understand how i) elements of the environment (sensory cues), ii) an organism’s physiological state (aging, food intake), and iii) genetic background affect the functional dynamics of neurons and neuronal circuits, and ultimately shape animals’ behavior.
 We focus on learning and locomotion.

-To obtain some answers, we use Caenorhabditis elegans (C. elegans), a tiny roundworm, as a model system.
-To pose the questions, we employ behavioral assays, genetics tools, imaging techniques, mathematical models and technological means, such as 3D printing, microfluidics, and nanoparticles manipulation.
+We use Caenorhabditis elegans (C. elegans), a tiny roundworm, as a model system.
+To pose the questions, we employ behavioral assays, genetics tools, imaging techniques, mathematical models, and engineered technology, such as 3D printing, microfluidics, and nanoparticles manipulation.

 Feel free to share with us your ideas, comments or suggestions.